World

 By the night of the election, INEC reported 98% of results uploaded to its Result Viewing Portal, demonstrating significant progress in using technology to enhance transparency.

-Vote-Buying and Issues:
+Vote-Buying and Security Issues:

 Widespread voter inducement plagued the election, with reports of sums ranging from ₦10,000 to ₦20,000 distributed near polling units.